 Although it is outside the scope of this article, this is important to mention because Dr. Winnifred B. Cutler (Dr. WB Cutler) was responsible for some early research on pheromones – but she did NOT discover them, nor was she influential in their research.

 In fact, her early formulations of Athena 10x pheromones, and Athena 10:13 were simply DHEA (dehydroepiandrosterone) and androstenol formulations.
+This is almost like the “precursor” to predatory marketing of pheromone products like Pherazone cologne, Pheromax, etc.

 The truth about Athena Institute is that it is a commercial property propped up by Cutlers “research” (which is slightly sketchy).